aunitt/sitigrid-blockchain-poc/sitigrid-ui/README.md

 # Part 4: The User Interface

 The UI is a Node.js / AngularJS application and will run on your AWS Cloud9 instance.
-The instructions in this README will help you to install the NGO User Interface application, and connect it to the REST API you created in [Part 3:](../sitigrid-rest-api/README.md).
+The instructions in this README will help you to install the Sitigrid User Interface application, and connect it to the REST API you created in [Part 3:](../sitigrid-rest-api/README.md).

 All steps are carried out on the Cloud9 instance you created in [Part 1](../sitigrid-fabric/README.md).